India's auto and pharma sectors not ready to wean off China

 Over a quarter of India’s auto part imports - $4.2 billion - came from China in 2019, including engine and transmission parts, according to data from the Auto Component Manufacturers’ Association of India (ACMA).

-Some of these components are critical and hard to source elsewhere immediately, said Vinnie Mehta, director general at ACMA, whose members include companies such as Bosch (BOSH.NS), Valeo (VLOF.PA) and Minda Industries (MNDA.NS).
+Some of these components are critical and hard to source elsewhere immediately, said Vinnie Mehta, director general at ACMA, whose members include companies such as Bosch, Valeo and Minda Industries.

 “We cannot have a knee-jerk reaction, especially when we are emerging from the disruption caused by the pandemic,” he said.